cheriyankmaman/interview-ex/README.md

 ### FE
 1. Go To terminal.
 2. cd client/cards -- Browse to Directory i.e. client/cards
-3. npm run install -- to install the app
+3. npm i -- to install the app
-4. npm run test -- to test the app
+4. npm test -- to test the app
-5. npm run start -- to run the app
+5. npm start -- to run the app
-6. npm run bootstrap - Installs dependencies of the project and all submodules and links them together
-7. npm run clean - Cleans dependencies of the project and all submodules
-8. npm run reinstall - Cleans and installs fresh dependencies

 ### BE
 1. Go To terminal.